-The Royal and Hashemite Order of the Pearl is the dynastic order of the Royal House of Sulu, which serves as the premier institution and the highest personal honour of and in the Royal Sultanate of Sulu.
-The order is an honourable and nobiliary corporation instituted as a dynastic Order of Datuship analogous to traditional dynastic orders of chivalry, and is in direct continuation from the ancient customs and distinctions of the Royal Sultanate of Sulu and the Court of the Sultan.
-His Royal Majesty Ampun Sultan Hadji Muedzul Lail Tan Kiram, as Head of the Royal House of Sulu, is the hereditary sovereign who possesses the fons honorum and Grand Sayyid of the order.
+The Royal and Hashemite Order of the Pearl is the dynastic order of the Royal House of Sulu.
+It is the the premier body and grandest honour of the Royal Sultanate of Sulu and North Borneo.
+The order is an honourable and nobiliary entity that has been instituted as a dynastic Order of Datuship equivalent to the traditional dynastic orders of chivalry.
+The order continues the traditional customs and magnificence of the Royal Sultanate of Sulu and the Sultan’s Royal Court.
+His Royal Majesty Ampun Sultan Hadji Muedzul-Lail Tan Kiram, as Head of the Royal House of Sulu, is the hereditary sovereign who possesses the fons honorum and is the Grand Sayyid (Grand Master) of the order.

-The Order is interdenominational and its focus is charitable and non-political except in so far as the sovereign rights and prerogatives of His Royal Majesty.
+The Order respects all religions and ethnicities.
+It focuses on charitable and non-political activities except where the sovereign rights and prerogatives of His Royal Majesty and the Royal Sultanate of Sulu are concerned.

 History of the Order